tongye-nz/github-copilot-for-msa/workshop-step-4-build-your-application.md

 - Watch as Copilot creates multiple files
 - Review each file as it's created
 - Ask questions if anything is unclear
+- Answer any questions it has about the implementation
+- Approve or deny tool requests it makes (e.g., run code, install dependencies)

 **Test early:**